 ShellExecute(NULL, "open", "wuwstub.exe", "http://www.myserver.com/updatescript.txt", NULL, SW_HIDE);

-Note that it is only possible to interoperate synchronously with the Web Update Wizard using the wuw4.dll dynamic link library.
+Note that it is only possible to interoperate synchronously with the Software Update Wizard using the wuw4.dll dynamic link library.
 However, if you wish to interoperate synchronously and use wuwstub.exe, there is a workaround.
-The Web Update Wizard maintains the following REG_DWORD registry key:HKEY_LOCAL_MACHINE\SOFTWARE\WUW\UsageCounter
+The Software Update Wizard maintains the following REG_DWORD registry key:

-The value of this counter is incremented every time the Web Update Wizard finishes a call, irrespective of whether it processes any updates and irrespective of whether it was actually able to access the internet.
-It's purpose is simply to count the number of times your application has called the Web Update Wizard.
-Therefore, you can capture its current value before launching the Web Update Wizard, and then continue looping and rechecking its value until its value is incremented.
-As soon as its value is incremented your application can exit the loop and continue as normal.Please refer to the Deployment help topic for advice and information on installation options for the Web Update Wizard.
+The value of this counter is incremented every time the Software Update Wizard finishes a call, irrespective of whether it processes any updates and irrespective of whether it was actually able to access the internet.
+It's purpose is simply to count the number of times your application has called the Software Update Wizard.
+Therefore, you can capture its current value before launching the Software Update Wizard, and then continue looping and rechecking its value until its value is incremented.
+As soon as its value is incremented your application can exit the loop and continue as normal.

 Suppose you now want to deploy a new version of your application or one of its components to all your customers.
 First, you upload the new version to your web server.
 In this example, we will upload it to the <wwwroot>/webupdate folder on the server (i.e. a subfolder named 'webupdate' off the root of your web site).
-The Web Update Wizard can also download and unzip ZIP files, but in this basic example we will just upload an uncompressed version of the update file.
+The Software Update Wizard can also download and unzip ZIP files, but in this basic example we will just upload an uncompressed version of the update file.

 Next, we need to upload an update script file to <wwwroot>/webupdate (i.e. to the URL referred to in our WebUpdate() call from steps 1 and 2 - http://www.dp.co.uk/webupdate/webupdate.txt ).